 - Abdominal ultrasound: A small device will be moved around your abdomen to show pictures of your uterus.
-Your caregiver may want you to have a full bladder for this test.
+Your healthcare provider may want you to have a full bladder for this test.
 It may show if your placenta is blocking the opening of your uterus.
 It may also show problems with your baby, such as slow growth.

 - Doppler ultrasound: A Doppler ultrasound may be done to check if your placenta has grown into the wall of your uterus.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your pelvis.
 MRI pictures may show where your placenta is in your uterus.
 An MRI may also show if and how deep your placenta has grown into your uterine wall.
 You may be given dye to help the placenta show up better in the pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything made of metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.